 Sally McGraw, Creator of Already Pretty

-Sally McGraw is a Minneapolis-based freelance writer, blogger, and communications professional.
-She has contributed writing to local newspapers, magazines, and websites throughout her entire professional life, and is an ongoing style features contributor to the Huffington Post and Minneapolis Star Tribune.
-In addition to writing her popular daily style and body image blog Already Pretty, she has published a style guide titled Already Pretty: Learning to Love Your Body by Learning to Dress it Well, which is available via Amazon.
+Sally McGraw is a Minneapolis-based freelance writer, blogger, and ghostwriter.
+In addition to writing her popular daily style and body image blog, Already Pretty, she writes a style column for the Minneapolis Star Tribune, contributes body image articles to the Huffington Post, and manages the Shopping Tips channel for About.com.
 She can be seen every Wednesday at 9:30 a.m. on Fox 9 in the Twin Cities, co-hosting the “Trendy or Timeless” segment.
-Sally offers personal shopping and style consultation services, both in person for clients living in the Twin Cities and via e-mail for clients worldwide.
+Sally has spoken at the BlogHer conference, Independent Fashion Bloggers, and Giant Steps, and has taught classes and workshops through community education, the University of Minnesota, and St. Catherine University.
 She firmly believes that style is a tool for self-love that should be accessible to everyone.
 Including you.

 Sarah Kieffer, Writer & Founder of The Vanilla Bean Blog

 Sarah Kieffer spends much of her time taking photographs and in the kitchen with her two little ones.
 She loves to use any available free time rereading good books and sipping cold press.
 She shares her recipes and musings at The Vanilla Bean Blog, a space dedicated to creating family food history.

 Spencer Albers, Owner of Modern Mrkt